About the Organization

 About the Position

 The Learning and Evaluation Officer is part of a collaborative team of talented individuals who will work to further the Foundation's efforts by providing actionable information that informs decision-making about the Foundation's strategy.
-Reporting to the Senior Manager, Learning and Impact, this role will participate in strategic discussions to identify goals for prioritized initiatives and how we measure progress towards these intended goals.
+Reporting to the Director, Learning and Evaluation, this role will participate in strategic discussions to identify goals for prioritized initiatives and how we measure progress towards these intended goals.
 By partnering with grantees, third-party learning partners, and Foundation staff, the individual in this role will have opportunities to turn data into compelling stories, articulating the value of our grantees' efforts, the impact on the Foundation's overarching goals, and the learnings for the postsecondary and philanthropic fields.

 What You Will Do

 - Collaborate with the grant and investment making team on initiative development, execution, and assessment

 - Conduct and/or oversee third-party learning partners to: carry out literature reviews, field scans, and assessments of existing funded projects; articulate the Foundation's goal and theory of action in supporting a body of work; design and execute initiative-level evaluations that are centered in equity and focused on systemic change; facilitate conversations with the grant and investment making team to use evaluation findings to shape initiatives' future directions; and present evaluation findings and implications orally and in writing to both internal and external audiences

 - Design, scope, retain, and manage third-party evaluations with the grants and investment team

 - Monitor strategically responsive grants and investments to identify themes, lessons learned, and potential opportunities across funded projects in collaboration with the grants and investment team